Employee training has taken on new meaning. Due to the pandemic, workers missed regular training experiences provided at work in the past.

 Builds expertise

-As a small business owner or manager, you have the female-5668983_1280-1advantage of knowing most of your workers.
+As a small business owner or manager, you have the advantage of knowing most of your workers.
 You are familiar with their skills and probably can think of knowledge and training that could help them do their job better.
 This is an excellent place to start to put a training strategy together.
 Make a list of employees and their job responsibilities.
 Add notes about each worker’s current skills and new ones they could acquire to help your business grow.

 Now ask employees for a list of skills and knowledge they’d like to develop.
 Also, ask employees for a list of jobs they’d like to learn more about and learning experiences they’d like to create.
 Merge these lists together and you have completed the first step in developing your employee training strategy.